How to paint kitchen cabinets – and transform your room

 The right way to paint kitchen cabinets is to prepare throughly first, by cleaning the cabinets and taking both door and drawer fronts off, followed by sanding as necessary, priming as required, then painting – all in the correct order.
 ‘You cannot paint cabinets without proper prep,’ says Eric Regan, owner of Mission Painting & Home Improvements in Overland Park, Kansas.
 ‘If you don’t prepare properly, they will peel, blister and bubble.’

-Follow the steps in our guide below and you won’t miss a stage.
+Follow the steps in our guide below and get savvy with tips for painting kitchen cabinets and you won’t miss a stage.

-Bear in mind that, while this is a DIY job which saves on the cost to have kitchen cabinetry repainted, adequate hours must be set aside as taking shortcuts will compromise the results.
+Bear in mind that, while this is a DIY job which saves on the cost to paint kitchen cabinets, adequate hours must be set aside as taking shortcuts will compromise the results.

 Allow time for cleaning and preparation, followed by cleaning again, for the application of any primer and all coats of paint and for these to dry.
 Expect to take around four to seven days in total for a professional finish.